Jehadee/LuxeHotel/README.md

 # LuxeHotel Web Application

-## Project Overview
+## Overview

-**LuxeHotel** is a modern hotel management web application that allows users to register, book rooms, and manage their bookings, while administrators can manage rooms, bookings, and users.
+LuxeHotel is a modern hotel management web application built using CodeIgniter 3 framework.
+This system allows users to register, book rooms, and manage their bookings, while administrators can manage rooms, bookings, and users.
 The system features secure authentication, role-based access, RESTful APIs, secure file uploads, CSRF protection, and a responsive Bootstrap interface.

 ---